robertzk/rnotes/ideas.md

 * A real-time database refactoring tool based on cohomological complexes
- - A sequence of databases (each a collection of tables) with atomic and "nice" operations on each databas transformning the former into the latter using a Log data structure for real-time events
+ - A sequence of databases (each a collection of tables) with atomic and "nice" operations on each database transforming the former into the latter using a Log data structure for real-time events.
  - table_transformations, multi_table_transformations, and ability to
    make these "closures" by requesting external APIs for input: for example, Rails app could get list of loan IDs and provide additional information necessary